 The writer should seek input from the trained job performer or subject matter experts who will be using the SMPs.
 It is a good idea to get the job performer to write the rough draft because you will get buy-in from the SMP users.
 A person is much more likely to use something that they helped to develop as opposed to something that was developed without his or her input.

-What are the rules for writing SMPs?
+What are the rules for writing standard maintenance procedures?

 The burden of written communication is on the writer, not the reader.
 The goal is to serve the user.